Holzschneider/Fancy/README.md

 # Fancy
 Fairly atypical nontrivial collections library

-A collection of custom Collection implementations that have been missing in java.util.Collections.
+A collection of custom Collection implementations that have been missing in Java 1.6's java.util.Collections.

 Release